We’re celebrating the end of the year with our most popular posts from 2013, plus a few of our favorites tossed in.

 Insightfully, Hardy describes this as a “vision of perfection that simply didn’t exist” and concludes, “[n]o wonder women yearn to be super-thin when they never see how ugly [super-]thin can be.”

 UPDATE: A comment has brought up the point that it’s bad to police people’s bodies, no matter whether they’re thin or fat.
 And this is an important point (made well here) and, while I agree that some of the language is harsh, that’s not what’s going on here.
 The vast majority of the models who need reverse photoshopping aren’t women who just happen to have that body type.
 They are part of an social institution that demands extreme thinness and they’re working hard on their bodies to be able to deliver it.
 This isn’t, then, about shaming naturally thin women, it’s about (1) calling out an industry that requires women to be unhealthy and then hides the harmful consequences and (2) acknowledging that even people who are a part of that industry don’t necessarily have the power to change it.Lisa Wade, PhD is a professor at Occidental College.
-She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
 You can follow her on Twitter, Facebook, and Instagram.